What is Open Source?

 Open licensing of non-software artifacts

 OSI approves open-source licenses for software.
 But there are many other creative works related to software (or not) that we might want to treat similarly (like documentation for your software, or this lesson).
 The Creative Commons (CC) is a family of licenses analogous to open-source but for things other than software.
+Another class of work that can fall under Creative Commons licenses is data.
+Be aware that if you utilize data with a CC BY-SA license, you may be limited in your in your licensing options as CC BY-SA is similar to a copyleft, requiring derivative works to use the same license.
 Variants of the Creative Commons license allow you to impose various restrictions, similar to choosing different licenses for software:

 The Attribution clause, which is part of all CC licenses, requires that the user include the appropriate attribution (title, author, source, license) when the work is used.
 The ShareAlike clause requires that adaptations (derivatives) be shared under the same terms as the original (analogous to copyleft).
 The NoDerivs clause says that no derivatives of the work are permitted.
 The NonCommercial clause says that only non-commercial uses of the work are permitted.
 Without this clause, commercial uses are allowed.